 2 to 3 months, this means that if the person selling you the

-property reneges on your agreement ( Such as trying to up the
+property renages on your agreement ( Such as trying to up the

 price.) then he must return twice the value of the deposit.

-Should you the buyer renege then you lose your deposit.
+Should you the buyer renage then you lose your deposit.
 If the

 sale falls through because there are problems from the search for